Louay M. Safi: War and peace

 Safi insists that war is not an instrument for advancing Islam, but for repelling aggression and, in limited cases for rescuing a brutally oppressed minority.
 He criticized the classical doctrine of jihad as being seriously flawed since it violates some of the essential Islamic principles on the Islamic ethics of war.
 Safi has recently written objecting to the classical doctrine; "Evidently, the classical doctrine of war and peace has not been predicated on a comprehensive theory.
-The doctrine describes the factual conditions that historically prevailed between the Islamic state, during the 'Abassid and Byzantium era, and thus, renders rules which respond to specific historical needs."
+The doctrine describes the factual conditions that historically prevailed between the Islamic state, during the 'Abbasid and Byzantine era, and thus, renders rules which respond to specific historical needs."

 The flaw is evident, he insists, when one considers the relationship between the early Muslim community and the Christian Abyssinia.
 He recalls that the Islamic prophet Muhammad himself had sent the earliest group of his followers from Mecca to seek refuge from persecution in Abyssinia.
 They lived there in peace, and some of them did not return, even after Muslims were in power in Mecca.
 Moreover, the peaceful coexistence continued for over a millennium up until modern times.

 He, nonetheless, rejects the effort to repudiate the right of people to use force to repel aggression.
 Jihad is a struggle for just peace using peaceful means.
 He, though, insists that Jihad as an armed struggle can be legitimately employed to repel aggression and lift oppression, but only as the last resort.